094459/newsletter-oss-projects/README.md

 [gh-relfind](https://aws-oss.beachgeek.co.uk/3tf) is a project from AWS Community Builder Colin Duggan, that provides a simple Go CLI tool that uses Claude to parse package changes from GitHub repos release history.
 Significant change information is often contained in the release text field (body tag in the JSON response from ListReleases).
 Adding a semantic search makes it easier to extract and summarise actual change details.
 The project was built to get a better understanding of how to integrate with Claude through AWS Bedrock. (#195)

+**git-remote-s3**

+[git-remote-s3](https://aws-oss.beachgeek.co.uk/44s) is a neat tool that provides you with the ability to use Amazon S3 as a [Git Large File Storage (LFS)](https://git-lfs.com/) remote provider.
+It provides an implementation of a git remote helper to use S3 as a serverless Git server.
+The README provides good examples of how to set this up and example git commands that allow you to use this setup.
+This is pretty neat, and something I am going to try out for myself in future projects. (#204)

 **lambda_helpers_metrics**

 [lambda_helpers_metrics](https://aws-oss.beachgeek.co.uk/40c) is a metrics helper library for AWS Lambda functions that provides the way to put metrics to the CloudWatch using the Embedded Metric Format ([EMF](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Embedded_Metric_Format_Specification.html)).
 Check out the supporting post, [AWS Lambda Rust EMF metrics helper](https://aws-oss.beachgeek.co.uk/40d). (#201)